imliuyzh/AntCatalog-Data/README.md

 # AntCatalog Data
-+ AntCatalog only has the data for graduate classes
++ AntCatalog only processes graduate classes
 + Classes from some departments like Law are omitted from processing due to higher efforts needed to parse the data
 + The span of data is from Fall 2013 to Fall 2022